in28minutes/in28minutes.github.io/_posts/2017-12-20-spring-boot-application-configuration-profiles.md

 ## Project Code Structure

-Following screenshot shows the structure of the project we will create.
+Following screen shot shows the structure of the project we will create.
 ![Image](/images/SpringBootApplicationConfiguration-ProjectStructure.png "Spring Boot Application Configuration Project Structure")

 A few details:
 - SpringBootTutorialBasicsConfigurationApplication.java - The Spring Boot Application class generated with Spring Initializer.
 This class acts as the launching point for application.
 In this example, a few profile based beans are also created in the Application class.
 - `pom.xml` - Contains all the dependencies needed to build this project.
-- BasicConfiguration.java - We will use this component to define application configuration using @ConfigurationProperties
+- `BasicConfiguration.java` - We will use this component to define application configuration using @ConfigurationProperties
-- WelcomeResource.java - Example of a resource using @Value
+- `WelcomeResource.java` - Example of a resource using @Value
-- application.properties - Configuration for application.
+- `application.properties` - Configuration for application.
 Active profile is set in application.properties in this example
-- application-dev.properties - Configuration Overrides for dev profile
+- `application-dev.properties` - Configuration Overrides for dev profile
-- application-prod.properties - Configuration Overrides for prod profile
+- `application-prod.properties` - Configuration Overrides for prod profile

 ## Tools you will need
 - Maven 3.0+ is your build tool